jeune07/appliedPrograming/README.md

 # Overview

-This program demonstrates writing "Hello World" using JavaScript and manipulating the DOM.
+This program demonstrates the dynamic creation of "Hello World" using JavaScript and DOM manipulation.
+Additionally, there is a video explaining how it works.

 ## Development Environment

-I utilized the following tools:
+I used the following tools:

-- Visual Studio Code for coding
+- **Visual Studio Code** for coding
-- Live Server for real-time document refresh
+- **Live Server** for real-time document refresh

 ## Programming Languages